hanstxu/alexa_endpoint_cpp/README.md

 Also, I think that you are handicapping yourself if using AWS Lambda to write an Alexa Skill.
 You should just build a web service yourself (I might start another project to show how to do that with Node.js).

+### Note

+apt-get install libssl-dev to use openssl libraries